Support Pathway & Avenue

-- Pupils require support to explore and interpret their world around them.
-They need to experience activities that are, multi-sensory and interactive and engaging activities many times in order to learn and consolidate new skills.
+- Pupils require support to explore and interpret the world around them.
+They need to experience activities that are, multi-sensory, interactive and engaging many times in order to learn and consolidate new skills.
 Students are encouraged to explore and to realise that they can control their immediate environment.
-Activities include resonance boards, music and switch work and what’s in the bucket.
+Activities include resonance boards, music and switch work and What’s in the bucket.

 Sensory and Physical: